21 Content Writing Tools to Take You from Good to Great

 To simplify your choice, below is a list of 20 tools that will assist you in content creation.
 These tools help you polish every piece you write, avoid self-repetition and distribute your freshly cooked posts on social media.

 Editing tools to make your writing sparkle

 This online editing tool remains very popular among writers and bloggers for its convenient text editing system.
 It highlights sentences and phrases that are too complex, suggests eliminating excessive adverbs and turning passive voice constructions into active voice.
 Furthermore, the tool has document style settings and even shows a text’s readability score.
-It has a counter showing total number of words, characters, paragraphs, and sentences so you can tweak a text’s structure if it is lacking readability.
+It has a counter showing a total number of words, characters, paragraphs, and sentences so you can tweak a text’s structure if it lacks readability.
 The editor’s standalone version is available for PC and Mac.
-Once all edits are done, you can export a file in a markdown or .html format.
+Once you finish editing, you can export a file in a markdown or .html format.